Easy Healthy Broccoli Salad made with Greek yogurt (no mayo!) for a crowd-pleasing summer side dish or lunch! Tangy, creamy, and satisfying.

 - A full pound of broccoli: and raw broccoli at that!
 You're definitely hitting your veggie quota with this dish.
 Be sure to finely chop the broccoli into bite-sized pieces to avoid chomping down on a big bite.

+This is a broccoli salad with vinegar dressing plus the addition of yogurt for a creamy finish.
 Lettuce not forgot, recipes are meant to be a guide!

 - No sunflower seeds?
 Try pepitas or chopped almonds.
 I highly recommend using roasted and salted for maximum flavor.